-The days of compiling high-quality photos into a lookbook and carrying around a bag of sketches and business cards are quickly fading as we turn into an era of digital solutions.
-Interior designers are having to adjust to showcasing their hard work on a website.
-Unfortunately, not just any ordinary website does the job anymore.
-We have compiled a list of some of the best practices interior designers can implement into their website in order to scale their business digitally.
+The days of compiling high-quality photos into a lookbook and carrying around a bag of sketches are quickly fading as we turn into an era of digital solutions.

 Every story needs to be thoughtfully told and shared in the right places.

-On websites, knowing where to tell your story is important.
-A common mistake is assuming your website users will dig deep enough to find the information they need.
-We highly recommend adding an “about” page for your audience to easily discover you, your team (if applicable), and your business’ story.
+Knowing where to tell your story is important.
+A common mistake is assuming that your website users will dig deep enough to find the information they need.
+We highly recommend adding an “about” page or “proposition statement” page for your audience to easily discover you, your team (if applicable), and your business’ story.

 Asking yourself the important questions of: